angular/angular/aio/content/guide/component-overview.md

     <code-example path="component-overview/src/app/component-overview/component-overview.component.ts" region="class"></code-example>

-## Specifying a component's CSS selector
+## Specifying a component's HTML selector

-Every component requires a CSS *selector*.
-A selector instructs Angular to instantiate this component wherever it finds the corresponding tag in template HTML.
+Every component requires a HTML *selector*.
+A selector instructs Angular to instantiate this component wherever it finds the corresponding tag in our project's HTML.
 For example, consider a component `hello-world.component.ts` that defines its selector as `app-hello-world`.
 This selector instructs Angular to instantiate this component any time the tag `<app-hello-world>` appears in a template.